 Sometimes, side effects may linger beyond the active treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Late effects can occur almost anywhere in the body and include physical problems, such as heart and lung problems, as well as emotional and cognitive (memory, thinking, and attention) problems, such as anxiety, depression, and learning difficulties.
 Patients treated for Ewing sarcoma have a higher risk of developing later problems, such as leukemias and solid tumors, than people in the general population.

-Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects.
-Children and teens who received chemotherapy will need to be monitored for potential problems with their sexual development and fertility (ability to have children).
+Based on the type of treatment the person with cancer received, the doctor will recommend what examinations and tests are needed to check for late effects.
+Children and young adults who received chemotherapy will need to be monitored for potential problems with their sexual development and fertility (ability to have children).
 Other late effects may include delayed or stunted growth and delayed or missed developmental milestones.
-Your child may be referred to an endocrinologist, a doctor who specializes in problems with glands and the endocrine system, to identify and manage these late effects.
-Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
+You or your child may be referred to an endocrinologist, a doctor who specializes in problems with glands and the endocrine system, to identify and manage these late effects.
+Follow-up care should also address quality of life, including any developmental or emotional concerns.

 The Children's Oncology Group (COG) has studied both the physical and psychological effects that cancer survivors from this age group face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult cancer survivors that can be found on a separate website: www.survivorshipguidelines.org.

-You are encouraged to organize and keep a personal record of your child’s medical information.
+You are encouraged to organize and keep a personal record of your or your child’s medical information.
 The doctor will help you create this.
 That way, as the patient enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child received and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help keep track of the cancer treatment you or your child received and develop a survivorship care plan when treatment is completed.

-Some children or teens continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+Some children or young adults continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your family’s personal preferences.
-Talk with your health care team about your child’s ongoing medical care and any concerns you have about his or her future health.
+Talk with the health care team about your or your child’s ongoing medical care and any concerns you have about his or her future health.